Ways to Develop Fine and Gross Motor Skills in Children

 * Crawling

-* Sitting independently and standing while sitting
+* Sitting and standing up independently

 Gross Motor Skills in Infants Aged 1 Year